TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Efficiency of Test Case Generation (RQ2)

 \textsc{CoverUp} uses a {\em more passive retry strategy, simply listing all uncovered lines in a prompt to the LLM for another attempt}.
 This provides no guidance on how to cover those lines, which may even require conflicting execution paths within a single test case.
 As a result, the LLM lacks critical execution context and is forced to guess, often repeating the same mistakes.
 In Figure~\ref{fig:prompt_progression}, {\em in the total of 120 prompts to get to 63\% of line coverage, 69 re-prompts to the LLM from \textsc{CoverUp} did not result any new line covered.
 The top-3 coverage plateaus in that example lasted 14, 20, and 30 prompts}.

 \definecolor{darkgreen}{rgb}{0.0, 0.5, 0.0}

-In contrast, {\tool} offers more constructive feedback by retrieving the "closest" test case and embedding execution traces directly into the prompt, enabling the LLM to reason about program behavior more effectively.
+In contrast, {\tool} offers more constructive feedback by retrieving the "closest" test case and embedding execution traces directly into the prompt.
 This richer, execution-aware feedback helps {\tool} recover from failures and make continuous progress.
 Additionally, unlike \textsc{CoverUp}, which segments code only at the function level, {\tool} performs fine-grained program slicing to exclude lines that do not affect the target line’s execution.
 This reduces unnecessary context and minimizes hallucination.
 Consequently, while \textsc{CoverUp} often hits an early coverage ceiling due to its shallow feedback loop and coarse context selection, {\tool} reduces this plateau by providing precisely the information needed to resolve each uncovered line.
 In Figure~\ref{fig:prompt_progression}, {\tool} has only 15 times that retries did not result in any increasing coverage.
 Table~\ref{tab:coverage-strategy} summarizes the key improvements of {\tool} over the baseline, with the maximum coverage plateaus of 5 prompts.